Ann Kao: Hsinchu mayoralty

-Separately, Lin Geng-ren accused Kao of violating the Anti-Corruption Act.
-Lin also claimed that Kao hired her partner Lee Chung-ting and the couple were suspected of payroll deduction fraud.
-The Ministry of Justice Investigation Bureau duly investigated Kao on these and other charges, including the acceptance of illegal political donations.
+Separately, Lin Keng-jen accused Kao of violating the Anti-Corruption Act.
+Lin also questioned whether Kao had fraudulently hired her alleged partner.
+The Ministry of Justice Investigation Bureau duly investigated Kao on these and other allegations, including accepting illegal political donations.
 The day before the 2022 mayoral election, a whistleblower brought attention to an instance of alleged intimidation by a member of Kao's legislative staff toward a former member of the staff.
-Despite the allegations against Kao, she won the Hsinchu mayoral election, winning 98,121 votes (45%), finishing ahead of Shen (77,764; 35.7%) and Lin (18%).
-Prior to taking office as mayor, Kao's legislative offices were searched and she was questioned in regards to the allegations against her.
+Despite the allegations against Kao, she won the mayoral election with 98,121 votes (45%), ahead of Shen (35.7%) and Lin (18%).
+Prior to taking office as mayor, investigators searched Kao's legislative offices and questioned her in regards to the allegations against her.